shopsplus/shopsplus.github.io/privacy-policy.md

 ## Cookies

-We don't collect any cookies, excpet the 3rd party Websites (e-commerce stores) presented in the WebView rely on cookies to provide their services (i.e: shopping cart) and collect user's preferences to optimize the user experience.
+We don't collect any cookies, excpet the webpage from the 3rd party websites (e-commerce stores) you open in the WebView.
+The webpage will collect your data through cookies from their owne websites.

 ## Changes